Sadako vs. Kayako: Reception

 The film has received mixed reviews.
 John Squires of Bloody Disgusting complained that the title was deceptive: "It's not merely that it takes too long to get to the good stuff, it's that the good stuff never comes at all".
 He further stated the film was just not interesting: "Feeling like a reboot of The Ring crudely smashed together with a reboot of The Grudge, the film hardly brings the two franchises together in any sort of creative fashion, and it's all very clunky; worse yet, it's incredibly boring".
-Joe Lipsett, also writing for Bloody Disgusting, agreed saying that "the biggest flaw of Sadako vs. Kayako is that it takes far, far too long to get the titular to face off.....Even the narrative hoops required to bring the two franchises together doesn't hold up under scrutiny!"
+Joe Lipsett, also writing for Bloody Disgusting, agreed saying that "the biggest flaw of Sadako vs. Kayako is that it takes far, far too long to get the titular to face off.....Even the narrative hoops required to bring the two franchises together don't hold up under scrutiny!"

 More positive reviews include Chris Alexander, writing for Comingsoon.net, who found the film to be "goofy but entertaining".
 Katie Rife for The A.V.
 Club admitted that the "vs" in the title came up short, but said: "Still, for fans of Japanese horror looking for popcorn entertainment, or for fans of Western horror looking for something different-yet-familiar, it's worth indulging your curiosity for 98 minutes".